nearbeach/NearBeach/docs/002-local-development-environment-setup/index.rst

   Now the road is clear for you to start contributing.

-  Head over to `local/NearBeach` folder.
+  Head over to :code:`local/NearBeach` folder.
 This is where all the python code is stored.

   .. warning::
+    | DO NOT modify :code:`local/settings.py`!
-    Do not edit the settings.py file.
-Even if you did, Plesae revert back the changes before commiting the code to github.
+    | Before commiting the code please revert back the changes that are made to :code:`local/settings.py` file.

   .. seealso::